Nuclear Power Plants

-A nuclear power plant or Nuclear power station is a thermal power station in which uranium is used as fuel or a nuclear reactor is used as a heat source.
-Thermal power stations use heat to generate steam which is used to drive a steam turbine connected to an electrical generator that produced the electricity.
+A nuclear power plant or Nuclear power station is a thermal power station in which uranium is used as fuel, or a nuclear reactor is used as a heat source.
+Thermal power stations use heat to generate steam, which is used to drive a steam turbine connected to an electrical generator that produced electricity.

-Then again, there are about four hundred nuclear plants around the world, but the high percentage is in the United Stade, Japan, France, Russia, and China.
+Then again, there are about four hundred nuclear plants worldwide, but the high percentage is in the United Stade, Japan, France, Russia, and China.

-To understand what is a nuclear power plant we should delve deep into the working principle of the nuclear power plant which is very simple.
+To understand a nuclear power plant, we should delve deep into the working principle of the nuclear power plant, which is very simple.

-Firstly, atoms spilled apart to smaller atoms in the nuclear fission which takes place inside the power plant reactor.
+Firstly, atoms spilled apart into smaller atoms in the nuclear fission, which occurs inside the power plant reactor.

-Secondly, there is a uranium fuel in the core at the center of the reactor; the uranium formed into ceramic pellets and each pellet produces the same amount of energy equals to 150 gallons of oil.
+Secondly, there is a uranium fuel in the core of the reactor; the uranium is formed into ceramic pellets.
+Each pellet produces the same amount of energy, equals 150 gallons of oil.

 Thirdly, we use the heat produced during the fission to boil water into steam; then we use this steam to turn steam turbine blades, in turns.